nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code.md

 If that's you, I got your back!

-Here's my review of the salient points of the book and how they can help you deal with your existing codebase.
+Here's my summary of the salient points of the book and how they can help you deal with your existing codebase.

 ## First, add tests, then do your changes